REDeLapp/Panama-Papers-Network-Analysis/README.md

 | Entity | 2.4506|
 | Officer | 2.7303|

-In table X, we have the Names of the top 10 nodes with the larges number of degrees.
+In table 3, we have the Names of the top 10 nodes with the larges number of degrees.

 | Name          | Type          | Number Number of Degrees |